Freemason's Grave

 The Freemason's Grave is a grave monument on a grassy knoll northwest of the Kaisaniemi Botanical Gardens in Helsinki, Finland.
-It commemorates Fredrik Granatenhjelm, a notable artillery officer from the Suomenlinna fortress, who later moved to the mainland Helsinki proper, gaining great repute as a philanthropist.
+It commemorates Fredrik Granatenhjelm, an artillery officer from the Sveaborg Fortress (now Suomenlinna), who later moved to the mainland Helsinki, gaining great repute as a philanthropist.

 Granatenhjelm

 A Swedish Royal Knight; a veteran of the Seven Years' War and the War of the Caps, Fredrik Granatenhjelm (May 1, 1708 – December 13, 1784), is buried in the grave.
 Despite the monument's name, possibly derived from its square and compasses decorations, it is not known whether Granatenhjelm himself was a member of the Freemasons.
 Some historians have been led to assume it, perhaps out of weight from the popular designation of the monument.
 It is known for certain that he was posthumously made an honorary member of the quasi-masonic Walhalla-orden.

 Location outside church grounds

 The spot was chosen as it was the location where the officer habitually rested on his daily constitutionals, then within Edboms decorative garden, and where he had expressed a wish to be buried.
 The Walhalla-orden took these wishes to King Gustaf III and gained permission to bury him outside church grounds, when he was examining the troops at Parola, during his visit to Finland.
 The order's members were also the ones who carried his casket into the ground.

 The grave monument is exceptional within the city in that it is not within a church yard.
 At the site of Helsinki's first church, the gravestone of a single tradesman is all that has been retained to designate the spot, but Freemason's Grave differs in that it was intended to be a solitary grave from the start.
 Another similar case is the urn of poet Katri Vala which is set at a spot adjacent to her eponymous park in the Sörnäinen neighbourhood.